NyeshNeatIsh-SYS/NyeshNeatish/README.md

 (19+ PPL DO **NOT** INT.....) // only some of my friends or people I know !
 -
-I don't use discord. try talking to me on pt or twitter at least! → X: SpinNdashyesIS \
+I don't use discord. try talking to me on pt or twitter at least! →(first link)←

 INNTTT PLSS and C+h too!! <33 ❤️‍🩹❤️‍🩹